abpframework/abp/docs/en/Blog-Posts/2020-08-20 v3_1_Release/Post.md

 When you disable a feature;

-* The **database tables** related to that feature should not be included in the database.
+* The **database tables** related to that feature should not be created in the database.
 * The **HTTP APIs** related to that feature should not be exposed.
 They returns 404 if they are directly requested.

 So, the goal is that; when you disable a feature, it should behave like that feature doesn't exists in your system at all.